-The database is queried once for data in a table (say, Customers), and then, one or more times per ‘customer’ inside a loop to get, say ’customer.name’.
-This leads to slow response from APIs.
+Let's say the database is queried once for data in a table, for example, customers.
+And one or more time per 'customer' inside a loop to get, say 'customer.name'.
+This leads to a slow response from APIs.
 This common Django REST framework performance problem can be reduced by implementing eager loading without any major restructuring of the code.
-It requires use of the underutilized select_related and prefetch_related methods on the Django ORM (and the newer Prefetch object as well) to perform what is called "eager loading".
+It requires the use of the underutilized select_related and prefetch_related methods on the Django ORM (and the newer Prefetch object as well) to perform what is called "eager loading".

 Many times we call the same queries via APIs to fetch data.
-If data is not changing rapidly we can cache the QuerySet which is returned by a particular query.
-Caching systems generates a hash of SQL query and maps them to cached results.
-So whenever API tries to call the model query sets the cached query sets will be called.
+If data is not changing rapidly, we can cache the QuerySet which is returned by the particular query.
+Caching systems generate a hash of SQL query and map them to the cached results.
+So whenever API tries to call the model query-sets, the cached query-sets will be called.

-Do not provide entities the way they are structured on the backend, but focus on balancing simplicity and complexity, and scale your API response to only what the user is intending to display.
+Do not provide entities the way they are structured on the backend.
+Focus on balancing simplicity and complexity, and scale your API response to only what the user is intending to display.
 In this case, it helps to have a close relationship with the teams creating the mobile application so as your API can be augmented to their specific needs.

 Database access optimization

-APIs mainly returns data retrieved from the database and hence speeding up the database access time can bring a noticeable change in APIs response time.
+APIs mainly return data retrieved from the database, and hence speeding up the database access time can bring a noticeable change in APIs response time.
 Various database access optimization techniques that can be adopted are: